-Playing music, writing poetry, painting, -if done not as a mere distraction, but goal directed to realize one's potentials, improving life for oneself and all others around you- are similar enterprises.
-However, dancing Tango requires the training and improvement of your whole self, your body as well as your emotional and intelectual capabilities, exercising yourself in the ability of being fully engaged and ready to give good answers to your present moment anytime, all the time.
+Dancing Tango requires the training and improvement of your whole self, developing your ability to be fully engaged and ready to give good answers to your present moment anytime, all the time.

-Furthermore, Tango, being a social dance, allows you the exploration of yourself in the world with others, not only of yourself in solitude, as writing or painting do.
+Furthermore, Tango, being a social dance, allows you the exploration of yourself in the world with others.

-The sense of thriving that Tango provides makes you come to realize that pleasure does not heave to be superficial.
+The sense of thriving that Tango provides makes you realize that joy does not have to be superficial.